 The specialists at our multi-disciplinary spine center are fellowship-trained, board-certified orthopaedic surgeons, physical medicine and rehabilitation specialists, and nonsurgical spine specialists.
 We offer the full spectrum of nonsurgical and surgical treatment of spinal disorders, encompassing degenerative and deformity conditions, trauma, tumors, and infections.
 In addition, minimally invasive surgery to allow same-day surgery and motion-sparing techniques using disc replacements are often possible should surgery be necessary.

-Capital Region Spine, located in Albany, New York, with satellite offices in Catskill, Clifton Park, Guilderland, Malta, Saratoga, and Schenectady, is a regional spine center specializing in back and neck problems.
+Capital Region Spine, located in Albany, New York, with satellite offices in Catskill, Clifton Park, Latham, Malta, Saratoga, and Schenectady, is a regional spine center specializing in back and neck problems.
 It currently receives some of the most complex cases of back and neck pain from across the state.
 Capital Region Spine is able to care for any type of back or neck problem, from the simple back or neck strain all the way to the most complex spine surgery.

 How we're unique